erfianugrah/image-resizer-2/docs/development/utility-removal-plan.md

 ## Removal Plan

-### Phase 1: Move Shared Interfaces
+### Phase 1: Move Shared Interfaces ✅

-1. **Move `PerformanceMetrics` interface to services/interfaces.ts**
+1. **Move `PerformanceMetrics` interface to services/interfaces.ts** ✅
-   - Copy the interface definition from debug.ts to services/interfaces.ts
+   - ✅ Copied the interface definition from debug.ts to services/interfaces.ts
-   - Update all import statements across the codebase
+   - ✅ Updated all import statements across the codebase to use the new location
+   - ✅ Added re-export from debug.ts for backward compatibility
-   - This will remove a major dependency on debug.ts
+   - ✅ This has removed a major dependency on debug.ts

 ### Phase 2: Update Remaining Utility Usage in Application Code